Full Moon o Sagashite

 The series was adapted into an anime television series produced by Nihon Ad Systems, which ended before the manga was completed, as well as an original video animation distributed through Ribon.
 The anime series was broadcast on TV Tokyo.

 Viz Media acquired English distribution rights to both the manga and the anime, with the first 28 episodes of the anime released.

+AnimEigo acquired the North American home video rights for the anime, and is releasing the complete series in two Blu-ray sets.
+The previously unreleased English dubbed episodes will also be included.

 Plot

 Twelve-year-old Mitsuki Koyama dreams of becoming a singer to reunite with her first love, Eichi Sakurai, who she met in an orphanage when they were younger.
 However, she is afflicted with throat sarcoma, which affects her ability to breathe well and sing loudly.
 Her tumor can be cured only through a surgery that could damage her vocal cords.
 At the same time, her grandmother is completely against Mitsuki's wish to audition.
 Mitsuki's dreams seem impossible to achieve until she is visited by two shinigami, Takuto and Meroko, whom only she could see.
 Takuto and Meroko reveal that Mitsuki has only one year left to live, and, realizing she cannot wait any longer to fulfill her dream, Mitsuki moves Takuto to agree to a compromise: if he helps her become a singer, she will allow him to take her soul once the year is over.
 Takuto gives her the ability to transform into a 16-year-old, so that she could meet the age requirements of the audition and sing.
 Mitsuki wins over the judges, sealing a contract with Seed Records.
 To conceal her true identity, she chooses the stage name "Full Moon".